 “Dear Aunt BeBe,

-I never knew how my relationship with you would revolve after I had my children.
+I never knew how my relationship with you would evolve after I had my children.
 We’ve always had the close hearts of sisters but we have also at times been very much different.
 You see the world differently than I do, you dress differently than I do, you do almost everything differently than I do.
 But the day you became my son’s aunt, you became my closest ally, my wingwoman.

 When I was in labor, you were there to help support me through an unknown experience.
 You chucked your sarcasm and humorous side at the door and showed me only love and encouragement.
 We got to meet Liam for the first time together.
 You cried tears of complete love for my child and were the first to hold him, aside from mommy and daddy.
 It was then that you made your place in our lives, in the life of Liam.